Facing History and Ourselves: Effectiveness

 The group's evaluation department claims to have performed over 140 studies which show the program to be effective and beneficial to students.
 In 2006 the Institute of Education Sciences of the United States Department of Education released a WWC intervention report.
 It evaluated eight studies conducted by FHAO, and seven did not meet WWC evidence standards and reservations.
 When evaluating the studies, WWC did not notice statistical significance in knowledge, attitudes, and values.
 The one study that did meet standards showed primary outcomes of relationship maturity, ethnic identity, civic attitudes and participation, racism, and moral reasoning.
 The study suggested that, in a group of 346 eighth grade students, Facing History positively affected their maturity level and made them less racist.
 It did not show significant change in students' moral reasoning.
 Difference in change of ethnic reasoning was slightly significant from a pre-test to a post-test.
-Although since then, Facing History and Ourselves has undergone two randomized controlled trials both of which showed that the program had positive effects.
+Although since then, Facing History & Ourselves has undergone two randomized controlled trials both of which showed that the program had positive effects.
 For instance, students who participated in it grew significantly in their empathy and prosocial behavior, and had stronger participatory citizenship beliefs compared to non-Facing History students.

-Facing History has been said to be the only way some students learn about the Holocaust in today's society, and historian Deborah Lipstadt wrote in 1995 that this single approach is not sufficient.
+Deborah Lipstadt wrote in 1995 that this approach is not effective, especially in terms of what she viewed as the unjustified parallels it draws between the antisemitism of Germany in the 1930s and other forms of racism existing in contemporary America and other places.